Tor Hyams: History

 Hyam's roster of artists include Joan Osborne, Edwin McCain, Vivian Campbell, Billy Gibbons, Lou Rawls, Rachel York, Lisa Loeb, Perry Farrell and Deborah Harry.
-Most recently, Hyams produced the Lisa St. Lou's album Ain't No Good Man.
+Most recently, Hyams produced the Lisa St. Lou's album OH DANG!.

 Hyams now works as a musical theatre composer.
 His first musical, Greenwood, which was written with Adam LeBow, debuted at the 2011 New York Musical Theatre Festival (NYMF).
 His second musical, Stealing Time, written with Lisa Rothauser, is now being developed for Broadway and has appeared at the Emerging Artists Theatre and the Finger Lakes Musical Theatre Festival.
 Accolades in this field include the BMI Lehman Engel Musical Theatre Workshop and the Johnny Mercer Writer's Colony at Goodspeed Opera House.
 He is currently under commission on several projects. including Green Acres, and Untitled, a project for Theatrical Rights Worldwide (TRW).
 Original theater projects also include The Skylight Room, a collaboration with John Cariani, The 1st Annual Trump Family Special, a musical review of the first family, Howie D: Back in the Day (premier date Jan.
 2020 at The Rose Theatre in Omaha, NE, a family musical loosely based on the childhood of Backstreet Boy, Howie D, Senior Living, a play with music about people dying to live and Collateral Beauty, a musical adaptation of the film by Allan Loeb.

 Hyams has also worked on children's music, writing and producing the CD A World of Happiness for Disney's Buena Vista Records featuring performances from Samuel L. Jackson, Magic Johnson, Lou Rawls, Isaac Hayes, Deborah Harry, Gary Oldman, Perry Farrell, Lisa Loeb, Michael McKean, Annette O'Toole, Brad Whitford, and Jane Kaczmarek.
 He also co-produced the music video for one of the tracks "The Patience Bossa", directed by Gary Oldman and featuring a duet by Perry Farrell and Deborah Harry.
 He recently produced and co-wrote a family album for Howie D called Which One Am I (release date July 12, 2019).